TeamGloomy/TeamGloomy.github.io/pages/mydoc/fly_gemini_connected_sbc.md

 ### Finally...

-Once you've connected to the raspberry pi through your router, start to customise your config.g file etc or upload the outputted zip file from the [Configurator](https://teamgloomy.github.io/Configurator){:target="_blank"} to the pi using the system tab of DWC.
+Once you've connected to the raspberry pi through your router, start to customise your config.g file etc or upload the outputted zip file from the [Configurator](https://teamgloomy.github.io/Configurator){:target="_blank"} to the pi using the system tab of Duet Web Control (DWC).

 ### Remember to PID tune the bed and tool